 The most common licenses applied to data are Creative Commons licences which are recognised around the world.
 You can choose the most appropriate licence for your data on the Creative Commons website.

 These are not the only licences available, for example government data is frequently licensed under the Open Government License.
 If you are working with software you should consider using a software-specific license.

 It may not be possible to share data due to:

 - legal requirements – to comply with the data protection legislation and the General Data Protection Regulation (GDPR).
-Guidance is available from the University’s Data Protection website and data protection online course, and further advice is available from the Information Governance Office.
+Guidance is available from the University’s Data Protection website and data protection online course, and further advice is available from the University's GDPR website.

 - ethical concerns – if your data includes sensitive or confidential data where no consent for sharing has been given.
 For guidance, see the University’s research ethics pages.